 My physical test equipment for this review was a desktop HP Pavilon p6 Series with the following specifications:

 - Processor: Dual-core 2.8GHz AMD A4-3420 APU

 - Networking: Realtek RTL8111 wired network card

 - Display: AMD Radeon HD 6410D video card

 Visitor supplied rating

-Nitrux has a visitor supplied average rating of: N/A from 0 review(s).
+Nitrux has a visitor supplied average rating of: 7/10 from 1 review(s).